 Also called aurora borealis, these dancing, colourful ribbons can be better seen in the dark sky.
 As you can expect long daylight and therefore short nights during the summer, we recommend visiting during the winter.

 The best time for spotting the northern lights in Iceland is between October and March.
-The longer and darker nights will give you the best chances.
+The longer and darker nights will give you the best chances of seeing them.

 - Check out these winter self-drive tours to visit Iceland at this time of year